Jebaitedneko/dtb-recompiler-bash/README.md

 The `label` function defined in `run-dtb.sh` takes an existing node name as the first argument and labels it with the label you provide as second argument.

+## Technical Details [dtb-mod]

-This essentially does the following transformation
+It essentially does the following transformation

 ```
 / {